 For TA Duties and responsibilities, please refer to: https://academicaffairs.ucsd.edu/Modules/ASES/Admin/Reports/DescriptionsOfDuties.aspx

-- Students with a spoken TOEFL score of 22 or below will not be allowed to take the certification test until they have completed formal English proficiency training.
-Students who fall into this category may acquire the required English language proficiency skills via courses offered in the English Language Institute and the English for Academic and Professional Development Program.
-For more information, please see the Graduate Division's policy here and more information about the Teaching + Learning Commons here.
+- Students with a spoken TOEFL score of 22 or below/spoken IELTS score of 6.5 or below will not be permitted to take the certification exam until they have completed formal English proficiency training.
+All students in this category will have their TA applications marked as ineligible until they have satisfied the requirement.
+Students who fall into this category may obtain the required English language proficiency skills through courses offered in the English Language Institute and the English as a Second Language (ESL) Program.
+Conversely, students in this category may choose to retake the TOEFL or IELTS exam and score within the eligible range for testing (≥ 23 for TOEFL; 7 for IELTS) or for employment (≥ 26 for TOEFL; 8 for IELTS).
+For more information, please see the Graduate Division's policy here, and a helpful FAQ guide from the Teaching + Learning Commons here.